BrunoLevy/geogram/joss/paper.md

 in 2023.

-Geogram contains the main results in Geometry Processing from the former ALICE Inria project, that is, more than [30 research articles](Publications) published in ACM SIGGRAPH, ACM Transactions on Graphics, Symposium on Geometry Processing and Eurographics.
+Geogram contains the main results in Geometry Processing from the former ALICE Inria project, that is, more than [30 research articles](https://github.com/BrunoLevy/geogram/wiki/Publications) published in ACM SIGGRAPH, ACM Transactions on Graphics, Symposium on Geometry Processing and Eurographics.
 It was supported by two grants from the European Research Council (ERC): GOODSHAPE and VORPALINE.

 # Statement of need

-Tagada Tugudu Pouet Pouet

 # High-level Functionalities